We’ve all seen the multi-coloured energy label stickers when buying appliances, right? Well there’s a new energy label in town.

 What’s different about the new energy label?

-Instead of having an A+++ rating at the top and running down to D, it will now once again start from A and end with G.
+Instead of having an A+++ rating at the top and running down to D, it will now once again start from A and end with G. The rating of the appliance will be graded with a letter and the closer up the scale (towards A) it is, the more energy efficient.

 When looking at a washing machine, for example, it’ll show you how much capacity it has for the eco programme and which spin-drying efficiency class it falls under.
+And it’s measured per 100 cycles rather than per annum as before.

 A fridge-freezer’s label, on the other hand, will allow you to see the capacity (in litres) of it’s freezing as well as its chilling compartments on one glance.